Mary W. Parker Autism Center at the Institute of Living

 About Us

-Established in 2022, the Mary W. Parker Autism Center at the Institute of Living aims to provide comprehensive, evidence-based, multidisciplinary care for individuals with autism spectrum disorder (ASD)* throughout the lifespan.
-Our mission is to serve individuals, families, and communities throughout Connecticut through high-quality direct clinical service provision, research, and education.
+Founded in 2022, the Mary W. Parker Autism Center at the Institute of Living delivers comprehensive, evidence-based, multidisciplinary care for autistic* individuals across their lifespan.
+We are dedicated to supporting individuals, families, and communities throughout Connecticut through exceptional clinical services, innovative research, and education.

 We offer